 What is the purpose of the Order of the Arrow?

 At its core, the Order of the Arrow has four main areas of purpose: To recognize those who best exemplify the Scout Oath and Law in their daily lives.
 To promote camping, responsible outdoor adventure, and environmental stewardship in the unit, year-round, and in summer camp.
 To develop leaders with the willingness, character, spirit, and ability to advance the activities of their units, our Order, and Scouting.
 To crystallize the Scout habit of helpfulness into a life purpose of leadership in cheerful service to others.

 Echockotee Lodge hosts three events per year where we host the Ordeal process, called fellowships.
 Every year we have a Spring Fellowship in March, a Summer Fellowship in May, and a Fall Fellowship in September.
 You may complete your ordeal at any of these fellowships granted it is no longer than 24 months since being elected.
 To see upcoming fellowships view the events calendar here!

 How do I register?

 You have two options when registering for fellowship.
 You can either mail in a check to the North Florida Council office with the letter that you received in the mail or you can register online for an upcoming induction.
 Please select from the event list below:

-If you choose to register online, fill out the form by clicking on the calendar then the fellowship that you want to register for.
+If you choose to register online, fill out the form by clicking the link above for Candidate Only Registration for the fellowship that you want to register for.
 Your member number will be in the top left of the letter that you received in the mail.
 Next, fill out your contact information and your chapter.
 If you are unsure of your chapter click here and match the chapter to the county in which your unit is.
-Advance to the next page where you will put the number of people that you are registering for fellowship.
+Advance to the next page where you will put the number of candidates that you are registering for fellowship.
 Hit submit and move to the next page.
-Here you will fill in the number of people that are signing up to complete the ordeal.
-You will then hit submit and insert payment information.
+Then hit submit again and insert payment information.
 After submitting your payment information and completing your registration, you will receive a confirmation email.

 What do I need to bring?